-(g) Operations of Merger Sub.
+- (g) Operations of Merger Sub.
 Merger Sub was formed solely for the purpose of engaging in the transactions contemplated hereby, has engaged in no other business activities and has conducted its operations only as contemplated by this Agreement.
-Merger Sub has no subsidiaries.

-(h) Brokers and Finders.
-Neither Parent nor any of its officers, directors or employees has employed any broker or finder or incurred any liability for any brokerage fees, commissions or finders fees in connection with the Merger or the other transactions contemplated by this Agreement, except that Parent has employed Citigroup Global Markets Inc. as its financial advisor, the arrangements with which have been disclosed in writing to the Company prior to the date of this Agreement.

-(i) Ownership of Shares.
-Neither Parent nor any of its Subsidiaries "Beneficially Owns" or is the "Beneficial Owner" (as such terms are defined in the Rights Agreement) of any Shares.
+Merger Sub has no subsidiaries. - (h) Brokers and Finders.
+Neither Parent nor any of its officers, directors or employees has employed any broker or finder or incurred any liability for any brokerage fees, commissions or finders fees in connection with the Merger or the other transactions contemplated by this Agreement, except that Parent has employed Citigroup Global Markets Inc. as its financial advisor, the arrangements with which have been disclosed in writing to the Company prior to the date of this Agreement. - (i) Ownership of Shares.
+Neither Parent nor any of its Subsidiaries "Beneficially Owns" or is the "Beneficial Owner" (as such terms are defined in the Rights Agreement) of any Shares. - (j) Financing.

-(j) Financing.
 Merger Sub has delivered to the Company a copy of an executed commitment letter (the "Debt Commitment Letter"), dated as of November 16, 2007, from Citigroup Global Markets Inc. (the "Lender"), with Lender acting in arranging and bookrunning roles.
 Pursuant to the Debt Commitment Letter and subject to the terms and conditions contained therein (including the exhibits thereto), the Lender has committed to provide \$1.5 billion in aggregate principal amount of indebtedness to Merger Sub at the Closing (the "Debt Commitment").
-The obligations to fund the commitment the Debt Commitment Letter are not subject to any condition other than those set forth in the Debt Commitment Letter.
-Merger Sub has no knowledge of any fact or occurrence that would reasonably be expected to (i) make any of the assumptions or statements set forth in the Debt Commitment Letter inaccurate, (ii) cause the Debt Commitment Letter is in full force and effect and has not been amended in any material respect, and the financing and other fees that are due and payable on or before the date hereof under the Debt Commitment Letter have been paid in full.
-Subject to the terms and conditions of the Debt Commitment letter, assuming for purposes of this representation that the conditions set forth in Article V1 are satisfied, the funds contemplated to be received pursuant to the Debt Commitment Letter will be sufficient to pay the Merger Consideration and to make all other necessary payments (including related fees and expenses) by Merger Sub in connection with the transactions contemplated by this Agreement.
+The obligations to fund the commitments under the Debt Commitment Letter are not subject to any condition other than those set forth in the Debt Commitment Letter.
+Merger Sub has no knowledge of any fact or occurrence that would reasonably be expected to (i) make any of the assumptions or statements set forth in the Debt Commitment Letter inaccurate, (ii) cause the Debt Commitment Letter to be ineffective or (iii) preclude in any material respect the satisfaction of the conditions set forth in the Debt Commitment Letter.
+As of the date of this Agreement, the Debt Commitment Letter is in full force and effect and has not been amended in any material respect, and the financing and other fees that are due and payable on or before the date hereof under the Debt Commitment Letter have been paid in full.
+Subject to the terms and conditions of the Debt Commitment letter, assuming for purposes of this representation that the conditions set forth in Article VI are satisfied, the funds contemplated to be received pursuant to the Debt Commitment Letter will be sufficient to pay the Merger Consideration and to make all other necessary payments (including related fees and expenses) by Merger Sub in connection with the transactions contemplated by this Agreement.